RemiRigal/Plex-Auto-Languages/README.md

   # It is recommended to disable this parameter if you have a large TV Show library (10k+ episodes)
   refresh_library_on_scan: true

-  # PlexAutoLanguages will ignore shows with any of the following Plex tags
+  # PlexAutoLanguages will ignore shows with any of the following Plex labels
-  ignore_tags:
+  ignore_labels:
     - PAL_IGNORE

   # Plex configuration